 There is a misconception that because OTC drugs are more readily available than illegal drugs and prescription drugs, they are safer.
-While, again, OTC drugs are safe when used responsibly, hundreds of OTC drugs contain psychoactive chemicals that people may try to maximize for recreational use.
+While OTC drugs are safe when used responsibly, hundreds of OTC drugs contain psychoactive chemicals that people may try to maximize for recreational use.
 Partly because of their social acceptance and partly because of their widespread availability, OTC drugs can seem like an easy and relatively safe option.

 Cough & Cold Medications

-Taken in large amounts in frequent intervals, DXM — a dissociative anesthetic like PCP and ketamine — produces psychoactive and even psychedelic effects in its users.
-While its effects vary depending on the dose, some common effects of DXM abuse include (2):
+Often referred to as “DXM” (shorthand for “dextromethorphan”), this ingredient is used to treat cold and flu symptoms as well as allergies.
+Taken in large amounts at frequent intervals, DXM, a dissociative anesthetic like PCP and ketamine, produces psychoactive and even psychedelic effects in its users.
+While its effects vary depending on the dose, some common effects of DXM abuse include:

-- hot flashes and sweating
+- Hot flashes and sweating

-- nausea and vomiting
+- Nausea and vomiting

-- dizziness/lack of coordination
+- Dizziness or lack of coordination

-- panic attacks and paranoia
+- Paranoia or panic attacks

-- slurred speech
+- Slurred speech

 More serious consequences of DXM include liver damage, brain damage, and emotional/psychological issues.

-- gastrointestinal issues
+- Gastrointestinal issues

-- liver and kidney damage
+- Liver and kidney damage

-- hallucinations and/or delusions
+- Hallucinations or delusions

-- emotional/psychologies issues such as depression and anxiety
+- Depression and anxiety

 Motion Sickness Medications